 The error functions, Fresnel integrals, and related functions occur in a variety of physical applications.
 Fresnel integrals and Cornu’s spiral occurred originally in the analysis of the diffraction of light; see Born and Wolf (1999, §8.7).
 More recently, Cornu’s spiral appears in the design of highways and railroad tracks, robot trajectory planning, and computer-aided design; see Meek and Walton (1992).

 Carslaw and Jaeger (1959) gives many applications and points out the importance of the repeated integrals of the complementary error function .
-Fried and Conte (1961) mentions the role of in the theory of linearized waves or oscillations in a hot plasma; is called the plasma dispersion function or Faddeeva function; see Faddeeva and Terent’ev (1954).
+Fried and Conte (1961) mentions the role of in the theory of linearized waves or oscillations in a hot plasma; is called the plasma dispersion function or Faddeeva (or Faddeyeva) function; see Faddeeva and Terent’ev (1954).
 Ng and Geller (1969) cites work with applications from atomic physics and astrophysics.
-Efficient algorithms for computing the Faddeeva function are discussed in Wells (1999)), a paper frequently cited in the astrophysics literature.
+Efficient algorithms for computing the Faddeeva (or Faddeyeva) function are discussed in Wells (1999), a paper frequently cited in the astrophysics literature.